ZinggJM/GxEPD/README.md

 # GxEPD
 A simple E-Paper display library with common base class and separate IO class for Arduino.

+## For SPI e-paper displays from Dalian Good Display
+## and SPI e-paper boards from Waveshare

+### important note :
+### - these displays are for 3.3V supply and 3.3V data lines
+### - never connect data lines directly to 5V Arduino data pins, you may use e.g. 4k7 series resistor
+### - do not forget to connect GND

 The E-Paper display base class is a subclass of Adafruit_GFX, to have graphics and text rendering.

-It needs roughly 20kB available RAM to buffer the black/white image for the SPI displays.
+It needs up to 30kB available RAM to buffer the black/white image for the SPI displays.
 ESP8266 or STM32 systems have just enough free RAM, e.g. Arduino Due, ESP8266 or STM32.
 I use it with Wemos D1 mini, STM32F103RB-Nucleo, and STMF103C8T6 (BluePill) systems.